On a Class of Martingale Problems on Banach Spaces: Markov processes and local Martingale Problems

 Given an admissible operator $\cL$, a probability measure $\PP$ on $C([0,\infty );E)$ is said to \emph{solve the local martingale problem for $\cL$} if for every $f \in D(\cL )$ the process $\bM^f$ defined by

 is a local martingale under $\PP$.
-This of course means that there exists a sequence $\tau_n$, which may depend on $f$, of $\mathbb{B}$-stopping times with $\tau_n \uparrow \infty$ $\PP$-almost surely such that the stopped processes $\bM_{\tau_n}^f$, defined by $\bM^f_{\tau_n}(t) := \bM^f (t\wedge \tau_n )$, are martingales for all $n \in \CN$.
+This of course means that there exists a sequence $\tau_n$, which may depend on $f$, of $\CB$-stopping times with $\tau_n \uparrow \infty$ $\PP$-almost surely such that the stopped processes $\bM_{\tau_n}^f$, defined by $\bM^f_{\tau_n}(t) := \bM^f (t\wedge \tau_n )$, are martingales for all $n \in \CN$.

-If an initial distribution $\mu \in \mathcal{P}(E)$ is specified, we say that $\PP$ is a \emph{solution to the local martingale problem for} $(\cL, \mu )$ to indicate that in addition to being a solution to the local martingale problem for $\cL$, the measure $\PP$ satisfies $\PP (\bx (0) \in \Gamma ) = \mu (\Gamma )$ for all $\Gamma \in \B (E)$, i.e.\ under $\PP$ the random variable $\bx (0)$ has distribution $\mu$. \end{defn}
+If an initial distribution $\mu \in \cP (E)$ is specified, we say that $\PP$ is a \emph{solution to the local martingale problem for} $(\cL, \mu )$ to indicate that in addition to being a solution to the local martingale problem for $\cL$, the measure $\PP$ satisfies $\PP (\bx_0 \in \Gamma ) = \mu (\Gamma )$ for all $\Gamma \in \cB (E)$, i.e.\ under $\PP$ the random variable $\bx_0$ has distribution $\mu$. \end{defn}

-We note that by the continuity of $t \mapsto \bx (t)$ and since $\cL f$ is bounded on compact subsets of $E$, the process $\bM^f$ is well-defined.
+We note that by the continuity of $t \mapsto \bx_t$ and since $\cL f$ is bounded on compact subsets of $E$, the process $\bM^f$ is well-defined.
 In fact, since $f$ is a continuous function, it follows that $\bM^f$ is a continuous process.
-Before we proceed, we prove that the `localizing sequence' $\tau_n$ in the above definition may be chosen independently of $\PP$.
-We will, however, also have occasion to use other localizing sequences.